masc-it/ScrapingMonkey/docs/README.md

 ## Pricing plans

-There are 4 different plans, including a free one with 500 calls per month!
+There are 4 different plans, including a free one to let you taste the features!
 Check them out on RapidAPI!

 # API Calls